raspberrypilearning/unity-camera-follow-ball/en/step_1.md

-If you want your camera to follow the Ball, select the 'Main Camera' GameObject in the Hierarchy window and add the `CameraFollow` script component.
+If you want your camera to follow the ball, select the 'Main Camera' GameObject in the Hierarchy window and add the `CameraFollow` script component.

 --- collapse ---